German cruiser Emden: General characteristics

 Emden was 150.5 m long at the waterline and 155.1 m long overall.
 She had a beam of 14.2 m and a designed draft of 5.3 m; at standard load, the draft was 5.15 m, and at combat load the draft increased to 5.93 m.
 Her designed displacement was 5960 LT, with 5300 LT standard and 6990 LT combat displacements.
 Her hull was constructed with longitudinal steel frames and incorporated seventeen watertight compartments and a double bottom that extended for 56 percent of the length of the keel.
 She had a waterline armored belt that was 50 mm thick; her armored deck was 20 to 40 mm thick, and her conning tower had 100 mm thick sides.

 The ship had a standard crew of nineteen officers and 464 enlisted men.
 While serving on cadet training cruises, her crew numbered twenty-nine officers and 445 enlisted, with 162 cadets.
 After 1940, her standard crew was increased to twenty-six officers and 556 enlisted, and after being reduced to a training ship, her crew numbered thirty officers and 653 enlisted men.
 Emden carried six boats.
 The German Navy regarded the ship as a good sea boat, with slight lee helm and gentle motion in a swell.
-The cruiser was maneuverable, but was slow going into a turn.
+The cruiser was manoeuvrable, but was slow going into a turn.
 Steering was controlled by a single large rudder.
 She lost speed only slightly in a head sea, but lost up to sixty percent in hard turns.
 She had a metacentric height of .79 m.